tobua/responsive-react-native/README.md

 ## Styled Components to Avoid Rerendering

 Similar to most CSS-in-JS React approaches known from the web this interface allows you to apply styles to components.
-When using props or breakpoints as conditional keys the styles will automatically be merged.
+When using props, breakpoints or the platform as conditional keys the styles will automatically be merged.
 This approach doesn't require a `<Rerender />` component and only the styles need to be recalculated when the breakpoint or window size changes.
 Numeric values are automatically scaled responsively.

 ```jsx
 import { Styled } from 'responsive-react-native'